flashlight/sequence/README.md

 ```
 To enable CUDA while building, pass `-DFL_SEQUENCE_USE_CUDA=ON` to CMake.
 To disable building tests, pass `-DFL_SEQUENCE_BUILD_TESTS=OFF`.

+If building with CUDA < 11, [NVIDIA cub](https://github.com/NVIDIA/cub) is required.
+It will be downloaded automatically if not found; the `FL_SEQUENCE_BUILD_STANDALONE` build option controls this behavior.

 ### Adding Flashlight Sequence to a C++ Project

 Given a simple `project.cpp` file that includes and links to Flashlight Sequence: